ndreynolds/ratatouille/README.md

 You can also move this executable somewhere else (e.g., to a directory in your
 $PATH).
 A current caveat is that it must be able to unpack itself, as Distillery executables are self-extracting archives.

+## Projects using Ratatouille

+For inspiration or ideas on how to structure your application, check out this list of projects built with Ratatouille:

+* [`tefter/cli`](https://github.com/tefter/cli) - the command-line client for Tefter
+* [`toby`](https://github.com/ndreynolds/toby) - a terminal-based Erlang observer

+If you have a project you'd like to include here, just open a PR to add it to the list.

 ## Installation